yifanwu/vega-lite/site/docs/compositemark.md

 ### Boxplot Config

-You can specify in the config property the size of the box using:
+You can specify the size of the box in the config using:

 {: .suppress-error}
 ```json